Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Introduction

-We explore an alternative way of identifying SICR-events using predictive modelling instead of a PD-comparison, without diverging from the principles of IFRS 9 (discussed later).
-In particular, a predictive model (or supervised classifier) can incorporate both forward-looking and past-due information in predicting a SICR-event.
-Training any supervised classifier, however, first requires defining the target event, which can itself be challenging.
-In this regard, we formulate a concise SICR-framework from which various SICR-definitions can be generated, before training classifiers.
-By varying the framework's three parameters, we obtain a small list of viable SICR-definitions.
+However, training any supervised classifier first requires defining the target event, which can itself be challenging.
+In this regard, we contend that SICR-classification primarily resolves into predicting future delinquency for non-delinquent accounts; i.e., any SICR-event should logically preempt a default-event.
+Accordingly, we formulate a concise SICR-framework from which various SICR-definitions can be generated based on pre-default delinquency levels.
+By varying the framework's three parameters, we obtain a list of viable SICR-definitions.
 Each resulting definition is then used as the target definition in training a specific classifier from the same input data.
 Accordingly, SICR-definitions can be implicitly evaluated by comparing the performance of these classifiers against one another.
 By doing so, we demonstrate the inherent trade-offs amongst the various SICR-definitions themselves.
-These trade-offs and broad relationships can be encoded into an informal expert system, thereby helping banks select a suitable SICR-definition given their unique contexts.
-In closing, our approach relies fundamentally on finding a suitable SICR-definition, followed by building a bespoke SICR-model and classifying loans accordingly.
+These trade-offs and broad relationships can help banks in selecting a suitable SICR-definition given the unique context of each bank.
+Ultimately, our approach relies fundamentally on building a bespoke SICR-model given a particular definition.
+This model then predicts the risk of future delinquency for non-delinquent loans today, thereby serving as an early-warning system under IFRS 9.